davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

 .. option:: -M

+  .. index:: make

+  .. index:: dependencies, make

-  :command:`make`dependencies, :command:`make`Instead of outputting the result of preprocessing, output a rule suitable for :command:`make` describing the dependencies of the main source file.
+  Instead of outputting the result of preprocessing, output a rule suitable for :command:`make` describing the dependencies of the main source file.
 The preprocessor outputs one :command:`make` rule containing the object file name for that source file, a colon, and the names of all